-Wendy Braitman is a Career Change Coach guiding people who are looking for meaning and satisfaction from their work.
+Wendy Braitman is a Certified Career Coach guiding people who are looking for meaning and satisfaction from their work.
 She is a regular on-air contributor to HuffPost Live, and her essays have appeared in The Huffington post, Slate’s Double XX, Tifereret, and the book Singlism by Bella DePaulo.
 Wendy offers a 6-Day plan for getting out of your head and into action to find your next career, and for ongoing career resources, check out Wendy’s site, Love Your Next Career.
 You can also follow her on Facebook and Twitter.

 I have a confession to make about October Unprocessed.
 Each year, Andrew has to nudge me to take the pledge.
 At first, I rebel against the idea of abstaining from beloved foods.
 And then Andrew reassures me that I can still use vermouth-soaked olives in my martini and I breathe a sigh of relief.
 Once the month has passed, I’m always glad I said yes.
 Mindful eating doesn’t just fuel the body, it enhances the ability to be productive, and in my case, that directly helps my bottom line.
 As a professional Career Coach, my job is guiding people to achieve their goals.
 With that in mind, here are three ways October Unprocessed can boost your productivity: